dhruv10/ReactWeatherApp/readme.md

 [ReactWeatherApp](http://ancient-caverns-50128.herokuapp.com/)

 ## Motivation
 I have built this project for my practise.
-I have learned about React basics, Webpack & Foundation Framework.
+I have learned about React basics.
+& Foundation Framework.

 ## Tech/framework used